Charles E W Bean, Diaries, AWM38 3DRL 606/44/1 - May - June 1916 - Part 7

 way by writing to Gen. Haig

-that I was / trusted servant of /
+that I was the trusted servant o /

 Australian Govt; tt I was charged